geelweb/docker-django-postgis/README.md

 ### Create a basic Postgres image

+Checkout the `step1` branch

+    $ git checkout step1

 The Postgres image is located in the `postgres` repository.
 Check the README file inside the repository to detailled instructions on how to build and run the container.

+### Update the Postgres image

+Checkout the `step2` branch

+    $ git checkout step2

+This step update the Postgres image allowing the definition of the database name.
+You can also create a user and a password.
+See the README file in the `postgres` directory for details on the environment variables.